|

 2003, revealed that a traditional technique used in the measurement of

-knee X-ray films was more reliable than a newer technique. |
+knee X-ray films was more reliable than a newer technique in analyzing the

 | Quadriceps Tendon Impingement from Femoral